A white and shiny smile can be great for boosting confidence and being an important asset to your overall health.

 - Monitor your diet.
 Sugary beverages and food products can be dangerous, and you should avoid white sugar in all forms.
 It is fine to regularly chew sugar-free gum, as this is an excellent way to boost saliva production and to remove food particles stuck between the teeth.

 Basic dental care is a simple task.
-However, a surprising number of people either ignore or underestimate the importance of good oral hygiene.
+However, many people either ignore or underestimate the importance of good oral hygiene.

 According to a recent report by Colgate, almost half of adults say they sometimes skip brushing their teeth before going to bed.
 As well as gaps in their dental care routine, many adults also lack theoretical knowledge of dental health.